-Data Studio is like Google Analytics dashboards on steroids.
-With Google Analytics dashboards, you are limited to 12 widgets per dashboard and can only connect to the data in the particular view the dashboard is in.
+Data Studio is basically a supercharged version of the ol’ Google Analytics dashboard, which is incredibly limited in terms of functionality (12 widgets per dashboard and can only connect to the data in the particular view the dashboard is in).

 Live Data Connection

-One of the major challenges with reporting is connecting to your data.
-Data Studio already has built-in connections to several data sources (listed below) eliminating the need to schedule periodic data refreshes for your reports.
+Data Studio has built-in connections to over 200+ data sources (full list here) eliminating the need to schedule periodic data refreshes for your reports.

-Another benefit of a live data connection is the ability to toggle between date ranges.
+Having a live data source also means you’re not limited in terms of what date range you can look at.
 Depending on how far back your data goes, you can use any date range that satisfies your needs.